 The workshop targets folks who are involved in decisions about architecture (business, product and/or IT).

-The learnings are more effective when people already have some experience in the industry, and are eager to learn how to optimise their organisation’s socio and technical aspects jointly.
+The learnings are more effective when people already have some experience in the industry, and are eager to learn how to jointly optimise their organisation’s social and technical aspects.

 - VP/Directors/Head of IT/Business/Product